Top 5 Tips to Stay Looking Hot This Summer

-The boiling hot gym sessions, the extensive dieting, the alcohol ban!
-The spending cut backs, the quiet nights in avoiding night’s out!!
-It has all led to this point, your highly anticipated, highly sought after, greatly discussed Summer hoilday.
-The months of sacrifice to look great in the beaming rays has arrived and hopefully it’s time to BIRG (bask in reflected glory) about your new physique.
+The spending cut backs, the quiet nights in avoiding nights out… It has all led to this point; your highly anticipated, well deserved and greatly discussed Summer holiday.
+The months of sacrifice to look great in the beaming rays has arrived and hopefully it’s time to BIRG (bask in reflected glory) about your new physique, the crowning glory of your summer fitness regime.

-If your current lifestyle of late has just been summarised above, do you also fit the profile of someone who lets their initial holiday ‘BIRGing’ quickly turn into CORSing (cutting off reflected success), as over indulgence begins to chip away at those hard-earned fitness results?
+Has the paragraph above described your conversations with your friends, family, colleagues, hairdresser and anyone who will listen?
+Do you also fit the profile of someone who lets their initial holiday ‘BIRGing’ quickly turn into CORSing (cutting off reflected success), as over indulgence begins to chip away at those hard-earned summer fitness results?

-Irrespective of whether you BIRG, CORS or do neither it’s usually accepted in the mindset of those outside of the avid holiday exerciser that most of us will return back to home soil out of condition to some degree.
+Irrespective of whether you BIRG, CORS or do neither it’s usually accepted that most of us will return back to home soil out of condition to some degree.
+That is unless you’re an avid holiday exerciser, in which case good for you!
+We’re all familiar with the routine though; late nights admiring the sunset with a few too many cocktails and exotic couisine over-indulgence.

-So as a means to alley these fears and minimise the anticipated holiday paunch, the following short article will guide you through some simple easy to follow tips to help maintain your hard-earned beach body.
+When you’ve been hitting the gym hard and being disciplined with eating in anticipation of a holiday letting yourself down at the last hurdle (the holiday itself!) can be really demotivating.
+So as a means to allay these fears and minimise the anticipated holiday paunch, this ten minute read will guide you through some easy to follow tips designed to help maintain your hard-earned summer fitness regime results.

-Ok so before I discuss things like nutrition and exercise I know being told to try and eat healthy and train on holiday all the time is never going to be realistic.
-However, before you flip the page let me just say my one big tip is not just about what you eat but when you eat it.
+Before I discuss things like nutrition and exercise I know being told to try and eat healthy and train on holiday all the time is unrealistic.
+However, before you click away let me just say my one big tip is not just about what you eat but when you eat it.

 Before I get into this statement, did you know that nearly 50% of the global Caucasian population is gluten intolerant.
-Quite a shocking statistic I know and you’re now probably wondering if you are as well, so to check whether you fall into this category or not here are some considerations for you to consider.
+You can read more from Business Insider about this.
+Quite a shocking statistic I know and you’re now probably wondering if you are as well, so to check whether you fall into this category or not below are some considerations.

 - Stomach bloating (To the point where the stomach feels hard to touch)